bfarnaghi/x-heep-femu-sdk/README.md

 ## 🛠️ Custom Modifications in This Version

-This fork includes hardware and software modifications focused on pyisical memory protection using the X-HEEP platform.
+This fork includes hardware and software modifications focused on Physical Memory Protection using the X-HEEP platform.

 ### ✅ Hardware Configuration
 - **Core:** [cv32e20](https://github.com/openhwgroup/cv32e20) RISC-V core